FlorenceOS/Florence/Bootsector/README.md

 * a20 enabled
 * BIOS drive number in `dl`

-Note that this bootsector only can load a second stage up to a size of about `0xFD00` (barely less than 64K), so don't make it too large.
+Note that this bootsector only can load a second stage up to a size of about `0x8200` (slightly more than 32K), so don't make it too large.